img

 FRAUDS

-This game was subjected to “Crytojacking” affecting all the players too.
+This game was subjected to “Crytojacking” which affected all the players.

-The precise crypto hack that the client was subjected to is now rather prevalent.
-The virus, known as Coinhive, is a single line of Javascript code that mines cryptocurrencies (Monero, specifically).
+The precise crypto hack that the client was subjected to was through a virus, known as Coinhive, a single line of Javascript code that mines cryptocurrencies (Monero, specifically).

 Garena Zelta